Motorcycle: Postwar

 By 1920, Harley-Davidson was the largest manufacturer, with their motorcycles being sold by dealers in 67 countries.

 Amongst many British motorcycle manufacturers, Chater-Lea with its twin-cylinder models followed by its large singles in the 1920s stood out.
-Initially, using converted a Woodmann-designed ohv Blackburne engine it became the first 350 cc to exceed 100 mph, recording 100.81 mph over the flying kilometre during April 1924.[7]
+Initially, using a converted Woodmann-designed OHV Blackburne engine, it became the first 350 cc to exceed 100 mph, recording 100.81 mph over the flying kilometre during April 1924.[7]
 Later, Chater-Lea set a world record for the flying kilometre for 350 cc and 500 cc motorcycles at 102.9 mph for the firm.
 Chater-Lea produced variants of these world-beating sports models and became popular among racers at the Isle of Man TT.
 Today, the firm is probably best remembered for its long-term contract to manufacture and supply AA Patrol motorcycles and sidecars.

 By the late 1920s or early 1930s, DKW in Germany took over as the largest manufacturer.

 In the 1950s, streamlining began to play an increasing part in the development of racing motorcycles and the "dustbin fairing" held out the possibility of radical changes to motorcycle design.
 NSU and Moto Guzzi were in the vanguard of this development, both producing very radical designs well ahead of their time.

 NSU produced the most advanced design, but after the deaths of four NSU riders in the 1954–1956 seasons, they abandoned further development and quit Grand Prix motorcycle racing.

 Moto Guzzi produced competitive race machines, and until the end of 1957 had a succession of victories.
 The following year, 1958, full enclosure fairings were banned from racing by the FIM in the light of the safety concerns.

 From the 1960s through the 1990s, small two-stroke motorcycles were popular worldwide, partly as a result of East German MZs Walter Kaaden's engine work in the 1950s.